The sowing calendar

 Tips & Tricks

-Sowing: Radicchio seeds are easy to germinate around 10-21°C. Germination only takes 7 to 10 days.
+Germination time: Radicchio seeds are easy to germinate around 10-21°C. Germination only takes 7 to 10 days.
 You can direct sow seeds or start in seed trays.

 Plant-specific growth tip: Even though plants are hardy we recommend harvesting all heads by late autumn or early winter.